reading journal: text 1 (malice in the palace)

 This fan and player brawl was an extreme event that has never happened before or happened since then.
 I could never completely relate to how the players felt because as I have never been in that rare situation before.
 This does not mean that I haven’t been or heard of a situation were the players, referees or fans/parents have got into an argument or stepped over the line when it comes to language and respect for the players.
 To be apart and hear of these experiences was very new and shocking to be a part of.
 One of these incidents was when one of my fellow rugby teammates was out on the field. he was right out near the touchline.
 A man on that side was yelling at my teammate saying and cussing things like, “your terrible, get off the field” and “get off the field you girl.”
 He was on the same side as his rugby team, so this would have made him feel more comfortable when saying these slurs.
 At the time we were only about 13 -14 years old and in the middle of the rugby game so we really could do nothing about it while playing so for the man making these remarks, it was easy for him to say.
 In the end, there was nothing we could really do but tell the coaches who would then talk to him.
 He was very gutless and denied saying anything.
 If you think about it this was probably how the fans in Detroit felt about there actions.
 They were up in the stands and the players could do nothing about it.
 The problem for them was that a player was lying on the scorer’s table, due to the poor jobs by the refs he was not taken off.
 When he was on the scorer’s table he broke the barrier between player and fans because there was nothing in the way to stop them.
 This meant when the fan threw the cup of beer with ice in it straight on to Artest’s face he was furious and climbed up into the stands.

 In conclusion, sports fans can be a result of there surroundings.
 This can be seen from the “malice and the Palace and my experience at my rugby game.
 This is because of the obstacles, maturity and interferences that occur when the sport is taken place.
 This can be seen because I believe that in the situation of our rugby game if it was someone older rather than a young kid then they wouldn’t have said that.
 So because it was a young person he didn’t think he would have to deal with any consequences because my teammate was too small to stand up to the older guy.
-I also know that if there was nothing stopping the players from getting to the fans then they wouldn’t throw the beer at the players, this is because these players are huge athletes, some with difficult upbringings that the fans would not consider upsetting.
+I also know that if there was nothing stopping the players from getting to the fans then they wouldn’t have thrown the beer at the players, this is because these players are huge athletes, some with difficult upbringings that the fans would not consider upsetting.